simonebraga/software_engineering_project_2020/RASD/RASD.md

 **G4) SafeSuggestions must allow municipality users to get suggestions on possible interventions.**
 * **R12**	SafeStreets must store data about accidents provided by the municipality when available.

-* **R13**	SafeStreets must analyze collected data crossed with data from the municipality to suggest possible interventions.
+* **R13**	SafeStreets must analyze collected data crossed with data from the municipality to identify possible interventions.
 * **R14**  SafeSuggestions allows municipality users to get suggestions provided by SafeStreets.

 **G5) SafeStreets must generate traffic tickets forwarding reliable data to MTS.**
 * **R15**	When the users send a violation report, its integrity is checked.

-* **R16**	If the integrity check is successful, the violation report is stored.
-Otherwise, the violation report is discarded.
+* **R16**	If the integrity check is not successful, the violation report is discarded.
 * **R17**	SafeStreets must forward every new stored violation report to MTS to generate traffic tickets.

 **G6) SafeTickets must allow authorities to get statistics on issued tickets.**
-* **R18**	When a new ticket is generated using MTS, ticket-related information is stored by SafeStreets.
+* **R18**	When a new ticket is generated using MTS, ticket-related data are stored by SafeStreets.

 * **R19**	SafeStreets must build statistics from stored data about issued tickets.
 * **R20**	SafeTickets allows authorities to get information and statistics on issued tickets.